Betsy Barr: Soccer career

-Barr was a fifth round pick in the 2003 WUSA Draft for the San Jose CyberRays.
+Barr was a second-round pick in the 2003 WUSA Draft for the San Jose CyberRays.
 Barr played for CyberRays for one season, after the collapse of the WUSA Barr continued her professional soccer career with the California Storm in the Women's Premier Soccer League.

 Personal life

 Betsy Barr is the daughter of Major League Baseball pitcher Jim Barr and her sister is Emmy Barr who also was a professional soccer player.